lmoravek83/monitorui/README.md

 ### Windows

 1. Download and install Python 3.x from [https://www.python.org](https://www.python.org) which fits to your Windows version.
-During the instlation do not forged to to check "add path", if you missed it, do not wory, just reinstall again and check the "add path".
+During the instlation do not forget to **"check"** on first instalator screen **"Add python.exe to PATH"**.
+If you missed it, do not wory, just install and install Python 3.x again and check the "add path".
+By end of instllation process selecet **Disable path lenght limit**.

 2. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip](https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip)